oyoclass/python3-doc/doc/extralibs/tinydb.md

     print(entry)
 ```

-Each time you run this program, another entry with the key `runtime` will be
-inserted with the current `time.time()`, and all the previous times the program
-was ran will also be printed.
+Each time you run this program, another entry with the key `runtime` will be inserted with the current `time.time()`, and all the previous times the program was ran will also be printed.

 #### Search Database Entries

+We can search through our database and only pull certain values that meet some specific critera with a **Query**:

 ```python
 from tinydb import TinyDB, Query